Form Controls

 ->setDisabled();

-Disabled inputs are not sent to the server by the browser, so you won't find them in the data returned by the $form->getValues() function.
+Disabled controls are not sent by the browser to the server at all, so you won't find them in the data returned by the $form->getValues() function.
 However, if you set setOmitted(false), Nette will include their default value in this data.

-When setDisabled() is called, the input's value is erased for security reasons.
-If you are setting a default value, it is necessary to do so after its deactivation:
+When setDisabled() is called, the control's value is cleared for security reasons.
+If you are setting a default value, it is necessary to do so after disabling it:

 $form->addText('username', 'User name:')